wanguiwaweru/wanguiwaweru/README.md

 ### Hi there 👋

-- :telescope: I’m working as a Software Engineer building web applications and also dabble in building machine learning systems.
+- :telescope: I’m a Software Engineer building web applications and also dabble in building machine learning systems.

 - :seedling: I'm exploring technical writing and system design.